Best practices

 command - some kind of project initialization - creates missing files, dirs for developer, checks permissions, login to docker registry, checks inotify limits for tools such as webpack and other file watchers.

-when it becomes big.#
+when it becomes big.

-Split If lets.yaml
+If lets.yaml

 became big, it may be great to split it in a smaller, more specific files using mixins